Dave Fiore

 David Allan Fiore (born August 10, 1974) is an American former professional football player who was a guard in the National Football League (NFL) for the San Francisco 49ers and the Washington Redskins.
 He played college football for the Hofstra Flying Dutchmen.

-Early years
+Early life

 Fiore grew up in Waldwick, New Jersey and played high school football at Waldwick High School.